aws-samples/amazon-sagemaker-tensorflow-object-detection-api/README.md

 !F_CPP_MIN_LOG_LEVEL=3 AWS_REGION=<ADD YOUR REGION HERE> tensorboard --logdir=$tensorboard_s3_output_path
 ```

-TensorBoard server will run on your notebook instance and you can open it by visiting this url:
+TensorBoard server will run on your local notebook instance and you can open it by visiting the following url (the default port is typically 6006:
 ```
 https://your-notebok-instance-name.notebook.your-region.sagemaker.aws/proxy/6006/
 ```

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.